Excess 14 Maintenance and Monitoring

 • Push a wire brush on a flexible rod into the lines.
 This worked really well.

-• Power washing: many power washers have drain cleaning attachments.
+• Power washing: Many power washers have drain cleaning attachments.
 Combined with the wire brush, this was the only way we were able to fully clear the lines.

-The long term fix is to switch to fresh water as urine and salt water will build up over time.
-When using sea water, flushing the toilet longer, to clear urine from the line into the tank will extend the need to clean the lines.
+The long-term fix is to switch to fresh water, as urine and salt water will build up over time.
+When using seawater, flushing the toilet longer to clear urine from the line into the tank will extend the need to clean the lines.
 Others claim spraying vinegar in the toilet for each #1, will neutralize.

 After having to clear block lines, with far more calcium than I would have imagined, we are switching to fresh water.